Bee-Mar/mmpm/README.md

 | --------------- | --------------------------------- |
 | Brandon Marlowe | bpmarlowe-software@protonmail.com |

-The MagicMirror Package Manager (`mmpm`) is both a command line and web interface designed to simplify the installation, removal, and maintenance of MagicMirror modules.
+`MMPM`, the MagicMirror Package Manager is a command line and graphical interface designed to simplify the installation, removal, and maintenance of MagicMirror packages.

-<i>Consider this project to be in a Beta state.
-The CLI is quite mature, but lacks tests (don't worry, they'll be added)</i>

 The MagicMirror Package Manager is featured as an alternative installation method on the [MagicMirror Documentation](https://docs.magicmirror.builders/getting-started/installation.html#alternative-installation-methods).

 The supported features are comprised of the following categories:

-1) Search
+- Search
-2) Installation
+- Installation
-3) Removal
+- Removal
-4) Updates/Upgrading
+- Updates/Upgrading
-5) Adding external module sources (think of it like PPAs for Ubuntu)
+- Adding external module sources (think of it like PPAs for Ubuntu)
-6) Quick config editing access
+- Quick config editing access
-7) Self updating
+- Self updating
-8) Installing MagicMirror
+- Installing MagicMirror
-9) Hiding/showing MagicMirror modules on the fly
+- Hiding/showing MagicMirror modules on the fly

 ## TLDR; What's the Installation/Removal Process?